joestack/tfc-hcp-vault_cluster/README.md

 # tfc-hcp-vault_cluster

-## Creating a Vault Cluster based on HCP.
+## Creating a Vault Cluster based on HCP